cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 - added domain knowledge that CUE may use for improved analysis,
 - only one language to learn,
-- easy discovery of commands,
+- easy discovery of workflow commands,
 - no further configuration required,
-- enforce uniform CLI standards across commands,
+- enforce uniform CLI standards across workflow commands,
-- standardized commands across an organization.
+- standardized workflow commands across an organization.

-Commands are defined in files ending with `_tool.cue` in the same package as where the configuration files are defined on which the commands should operate.
+Workflow commands are defined in files ending with `_tool.cue` in the same package as where the configuration files are defined on which the workflow commands should operate.
 Top-level values in the configuration are visible by the tool files as long as they are not shadowed by top-level fields in the tool files.
 Top-level fields in the tool files are not visible in the configuration files